C4813/EVE-Agent-Finder/readme.txt

 7. Add `[eve_agent_finder]` to any page or post (recommended on a full-width page without a sidebar)

 == Changelog ==

+= 1.2.6.1 =
+* Hotfix: corrected security status display to use floor (not ceil) to 1 decimal place, with a minimum of 0.1 for positive-security systems — e.g. Nonni now correctly shows 0.5, Hophib correctly shows 0.1
+* Hotfix: Lowsec and Nullsec filters now correctly active on initial page load — the shortcode default was still highsec only, causing the JS config to uncheck them immediately after the PHP template rendered them checked

 = 1.2.6 =
 * Added Constellation view — a third view mode (alongside Hubs and Table) that groups systems by constellation; each constellation card shows name, region, system count, agent count, and L4 count, and expands to reveal the full hub cards for each system inside it